Teaching & Learning » Accelerated Program

 The Accelerated program provides differentiated programming that consists of enrichment and acceleration to challenge and extend the learning of those students who have been identified for placement in the Accelerated program.
 Accelerated students are individuals who require guidance in discovering, developing, and realizing their potentials as individuals and as members of society.

-Achievement test scores, ability test scores, and teacher observations are used as part of the identification process.
+Achievement test scores and ability test scores are used as part of the identification process (see Z-Scores below), teacher feedback may be sought as well.
 This information is compiled into learning profiles of students to determine eligibility.
 Eligibility is based on trends and patterns over time and not one data score.
 Each year student learning profiles are re-evaluated at the elementary buildings.
 Parents are informed of their child's status for Accelerated placement for the following year in a letter sent home in the Spring.

 Upon entering middle school, the two 5th grade elementary populations are merged as a new 6th grade population due to the nature of the program and the shift in the educational environment.
 Each year learning profiles are re-evaluated at Westfield Middle School, and parents are informed of their child's status for Accelerated placement for the following year in a letter that is sent home in the Spring.
 At the end of every school year, all students in District 13 are reviewed for eligibility and are placed accordingly.